alextibor/studyProjects/Security+/Sec+ StudyGuide/Chapter4.md

 Malicious flash drives and other devices are also sometimes effectively a Trojan, as when devices have shipped or been delivered with malware included either from the factory or through modifications made in the supply chain.

+**Card cloning** attacks focus on capturing information from cards like RFID and magnetic stripe cards often used for entry access.
+Attackers may also conduct skimming attacks that use hidden or fake readers or social engineering and hand-held readers to capture (skim) cards, and then employ cloning tools to use credit cards and entry access cards for their own purposes.

 **Supply chain attacks** attempt to compromise devices, systems, or software before it even reaches the organization.

 ## Summary